 Click the links below to find more information:

-Close supervision on all aspects of research comprises an integral component of the residency program, and is accomplished by assignment of a research preceptor whose research interests and experience are consistent with the interests or goals of the resident.
-These assignments occur 2-3 months prior to the start of the training year and are based on resident rankins.
+Close supervision on all aspects of research comprises an integral component of the internship program.
+This is accomplished by assignment of a research preceptor whose research interests and experience are consistent with the interests or goals of the intern.
+These assignments occur 2-3 months prior to the start of the training year and are based primarily on intern rankings.

 2500 North State Street